Sijesh55/AI-ML-Product-Manager-Portfolio/README.md

-# AI-ML-Product-Manager-Portfolio
+# Sijesh Alayaril's AI/ML Product Manager Portfolio
 Portfolio showcasing AI/ML product management skills, projects, and achievements.
-# Sijesh Alayaril's AI/ML Product Manager Portfolio
-### Innovating AI/ML solutions with a focus on healthcare and financial systems.
+Welcome to my AI/ML Product Manager Portfolio!
+With 15 years of experience in data engineering, product management, and AI/ML, I focus on driving innovative solutions that solve real-world problems in banking and healthcare.

 ## Table of Contents
 1. [About Me](#about-me)